frontity/docs/docs/deployment/deploy-using-vercel.md

 ### Create a `vercel.json` file

-Create this [`vercel.json`](https://vercel.com/docs/configuration#introduction/configuration-reference) file and save it in the root your Frontity project
+Create this [`vercel.json`](https://vercel.com/docs/configuration#introduction/configuration-reference) file and save it in the root of your Frontity project.

 ```text
 {